domoticz/domoticz/dzVents/documentation/README.md

 - You now no longer have to provide an initial value for a persistent variable when you declare it.
 So you can do `data = { 'a', 'b', 'c'}` instead of `data = {a={initial = nil}, b={initial=nil}, c={initial=nil} }`.
 You have to quote the names though.
 - A filter can now accept a table with names/id's instead of only functions.
 You can now do `domoticz.devices().filter({ 'mySwitch', 'myPIR', 34, 35, 'livingLights'})` which will give you a collection of devices with these names and ids.
 - Added and documented `domoticz.settings.url`, `domoticz.settings.webRoot` and `domoticz.settings.serverPort`.
+- Removed fixed limit on historical variables if there is a limit specified.

 ##[2.3.0]